sal-camacho/sql-query-filtering/more-filters.md

 ## My Contributions

+- **Filtered by date**
-- Retrieved login attempts made after a specified date to evaluate post-incident activity
+  - Retrieved logins after a specific date
-- Refined the same query to include a specific start date for a broader investigation window
+  - Expanded query to include a set starting date
-- Used inclusive ranges to isolate login events between key dates
+  - Used a date range to focus results between known incident days

+- **Filtered by time**
-- Investigated logins occurring before standard work hours to identify off-hour access
+  - Investigated login attempts before work hours
-- Narrowed time-based filters to focus between 06:00:00 and 07:00:00
+  - Narrowed query to logins between 06:00:00 and 07:00:00

+- **Filtered by event ID**
-- Queried login attempts using event IDs to focus on individual events
+  - Retrieved specific login events using `event_id`
-- Applied range filters to event IDs for grouped review of login behavior
+  - Applied range filtering to view grouped login actions
-- Interpreted result records to extract usernames and timestamps relevant to the security scenario
+  - Targeted result columns to focus on `event_id`, `username`, and `login_date`

 ---

 ## Tools Used